Paklausk/LogsQuerer/README.md

 # Potential Enhancements
 1. Increase test coverage
+2. Perform more manual testing
-2. Further output of results improvements
+3. Further enhancement of results output

 # Task
 Create a console application what would parse a log csv file and print out logs based on a custom query.
 Use the attached csv file to work with.